guryelf/AkbankRep/README.md

 ## Visualizations

-This folder contains all the .ipynb files that contains the code that are made with the help of the modules and aims to visualize according to the needs.
+This folder contains all the .ipynb files that contain the code that are made with the help of the modules and aims to visualize according to the needs.

 ### Example Visualization